Citizen Engagement in Nigeria: Interactive Portals for Public Feedback & Reporting

 Simplicity

 A portal that requires training to use runs the risk of remaining unused.
-Citizens need to understand how to submit a report within seconds of opening the app or website.
+Citizens need to understand how to submit a report within seconds of opening the app or digital platform.
 Forms should ask for the minimum information necessary.
 Dropdown menus should use plain language.

 Accessibility